CNH Industrial workers on strike since May approve new deal

 More than 1,000 CNH Industrial workers who have been on strike since last May approved a new contract Saturday with the maker of tractors, bulldozers, backhoes and other heavy equipment.

-The United Auto Workers said union members in Racine, Wisconsin, and Burlington, Iowa, approved the deal two weeks after they rejected an earlier agreement.
+The United Auto Workers said union members in Racine and Burlington, Iowa, approved the deal two weeks after they rejected an earlier agreement.

 The union didn't didn't disclose any details of what is included in the contract.